sergiorozada12/matrix-low-rank-trpo/README.md

 Sergio Rozada,
 and Antonio G. Marques

-This code belongs to a paper that has been submitted for publication in *CAMSAP 2023*.
+This code belongs to a paper that has been published in *CAMSAP 2023*.

 > The associated paper presents low-rank matrix models for Trust-Region Policy Optimization (TRPO) methods.
 They are easy to tune, and parametrize.
 They outperform neural networks in terms of size, and returns.